acroz/docker-livy/README.md

 It there is a prefix (eg. HDP) it includes a specific version from a specific distribution.

 As the configuration loading in the base image is constantly evolving even the tags of older releases may be refreshed over the time.

-**As livy currently only supports spark 1.6 the latest version is based on the latest stable 1.6.**